steward-fu/vncclient/README.md

-# VNC Client for XT897 Smartphone on SailfishOS
+# VCN Client Ported for SailfishOS
 You can now run Debian 12 on the XT897 smartphone using a chroot environment with a VNC server, and access it through a VNC client running on SailfishOS.

 ## Introduction